Kristin Gore

-Kristin Carlson Gore (born June 5, 1977) is an American author and screenwriter.
+Kristin Carlson Gore (born June 5, 1977) is an American author, screenwriter, and director.
 She is the second daughter of former U.S. vice president Al Gore and advocate Tipper Gore (née Aitcheson).

 Early life

-Gore was born in Carthage, Tennessee.
+Gore was born in Carthage, Tennessee on June 5, 1977, as the second child to Al and Tipper Gore.
 She has three siblings, sisters Karenna and Sarah, and brother Albert III.
 Gore was raised in Washington, D.C.
 She graduated from National Cathedral School in 1995 and Harvard University in 1999.
 While at Harvard, she was an editor for The Harvard Lampoon, and, until her senior year, was the only woman on its literary board.

 Career

 Gore has published three novels, Sammy's Hill (2004), Sammy's House (2007), and Sweet Jiminy (2011).
 She co-wrote the screenplay for the 2015 film Accidental Love, and the narration for the 2007 documentary Arctic Tale.
-She was also a writer for the animated sitcom Futurama and the long-running sketch comedy series Saturday Night Live.
+She has also been a writer for the long-running sketch comedy series Saturday Night Live, and the animated sitcom Futurama, a show in which her father has also had a minor recurring role as a guest voice actor playing himself.

-In 1999, Gore sang backup vocals on a Diva Zappa comedy single called "When The Bell Drops" about Zappa's "hunt for someone to make out with on the Millennium".
+In 1999, Gore sang backup vocals on a Diva Zappa comedy single called "When The Ball Drops" about Zappa's "hunt for someone to make out with on the Millennium".
 Tipper Gore played drums on the recording.

 In 2013, she worked on Spike Jonze's film Her.
 Gore has written a screenplay called Racing Dreams, with Lance Acord attached to direct.

+She wrote and co-directed the 2023 comedy-drama film The Beanie Bubble alongside her husband, Damian Kulash.